 Want to look around?
 We welcome you to sign up for an Open Day.
-These are a great opportunity to speak to our staff, students and see our facilities.More About Our Spaces
+These are a great opportunity to speak to our staff, students and see our facilities.Take a 360` Virtual Tour of our Spaces

 Your success depends entirely on you – what you bring to the course, your approach to learning, and the grit, passion and sheer determination with which you start to build your future.

 Each year of this modular course provides you with all of the tools required to progress onto the next year of our programme or to continue your self development elsewhere as you prepare to make your first foray into the music industry.